Serverless Security Best Practices: Protecting Your AWS Lambda Functions

 • [ ] API Gateway has authentication enabled

-• [ ] Rate limiting configured
+• [ ] Rate limiting is enabled

-• [ ] Input validation implemented
+• [ ] Input validation added

 • [ ] Dependencies scanned for vulnerabilities

-• [ ] Environment variables encrypted
+• [ ] Environment variables are encrypted

-• [ ] VPC isolation for private resources
+• [ ] VPC Isolation for Private Resources

 • [ ] CloudTrail logging enabled